Polymer/old-docs-site/resources/faq.md

 That's fine.
 We've designed {{site.project_title}}  to be cleanly layered so you can use just the parts you like.
 You can use our whole stack, a single polyfill, or anything in between.
 It's up to you.
 <!-- {: style="clear:both"} -->

-### What is Sandbox?
-Is this an IDE? {#sandbox}
-[Sandbox](http://polymer-project.org/tools/sandbox/) is just an easy way to explore Polymer without having to check out code.
-It's not intended to be an IDE, and definitely not required to create applications.
-The tool is simply a convenience that helps write code faster.
-See for yourself by dragging an element onto the canvas, then flip over to the code view to understand the one-to-one correspondence between the UI and simplistic Polymer code.

 ### Which browsers does {{site.project_title}} support? {#browsersupport}

 {{site.project_title}} aims to support [evergreen browsers](http://www.yetihq.com/blog/evergreen-web-browser/).
 After all, we're trying to simulate the future, and as someone once said, "You're headed for trouble if all you do is stare in the rear-view mirror."
 In practice, this means we support the most recent versions of Chrome, Safari, Internet Explorer, and Firefox.
 Note that this is fewer browsers than other frameworks support.
 For example, {{site.project_title}} only aims to support Internet Explorer 10 and above.
 Some pieces of {{site.project_title}} may support more browsers if it doesn't require too much extra effort--if you find bugs in unsupported browsers, please still file them.
 Most things should work in IE9 today without too much work; feel free to file bugs on what doesn't.
 IE8 is incompatable due to its insufficient DOM support.